vs comparison

 Nomic vs Cogram

-Nomic is purpose-built for drawing and document intelligence.
-Cogram focuses on meeting notes and RFI logs.
+Nomic is purpose-built for drawing review and agent-driven coordination on ACC and common document stores.
+In 2026 Cogram stays focused on meeting intelligence — notes, action items, and RFI drafting.
 Here's how to tell them apart.

 Nomic vs Cogram